Flotomate/product_docs/source/knowledge-management/authoring-an-article-faq.rst

    the body.

 8. The first step towards publishing an Article is to save it as a draft (section-F).
-A drafted Article is visible to people having Knowledge rights.
-You can’t put an FAQ in the draft; you have to publish it directly.
+A drafted Article is visible to technicians (on technician portal) with:

+   - Write permission when the Article is private.
+Public drafted articles are visible to all technician cum requesters.

+   .. note:: A super admin can see all drafted articles doesn’t matter whether they are private or public.

+   - Knowledge view rights (:ref:`Learn More <Technician Roles>`).

    The moment you draft your Article, a Publish button appears.
 If you don’t want to publish it immediately, then you can open the drafted